 General Principle - Pre-payment

-27. will send on a monthly basis a pre-invoice at least on the 2nd Working Day after the starting of15th Working Day of the month prior to the considered month of service.
-For Beneficiaries that are in service, the first preinvoice shall be based on the average of the invoices for Services issued by during the last three months amount.
-For Beneficiaries not yet in service and concluding a new Contract and/or Agreement, the first pre-invoice shall be based on the valuation of the average of the invoices for Services to be issued by within the first three months of services.
+27. Wyre will send on a monthly basis a pre-invoice at least on the 2nd Working Day after the starting of the considered month of service.
+For Beneficiaries that are in service, the preinvoice shall be Wyreequal to the non-disputed recurring charges in relation to the Services in the latest final invoice issued by Wyre .
+For Beneficiaries not yet in service and concluding a new Contract and/or Agreement, the first pre-invoice shall be Wyreequal to the expected amount of the invoices determined on the basis of the Beneficiary’s forecast for the first month of service.

-28. The amount of the pre-invoice shall be adapted on a quarterly basis, i.e. increased or lowered as the case may be, based on the amounts due by the Beneficiary for the Services provided under the Contract and/or Agreement during the previous quarter.
+28.

-The Beneficiary agrees to pay the amount of the pre-invoice at the latest the 20th calendar day from the date of the pre-invoice.
+The Beneficiary agrees to pay the amount of the pre-invoice at the latest the 30th calendar day from the date of the pre-invoice.

+Within 15 calendar days after the end of each considered month of service, Wyre shall send a final invoice for all amounts due by the Beneficiary.

-Within 15 calendar days after sending the final invoice, will send a credit note regarding the pre-invoice.
+Within 30 calendar days after sending the final invoice, Wyre will send a credit note regarding the pre-invoice.

-If for the same month the amount of the pre-invoice is higher than the amount of the final invoices, shall reimburse the balance.
+If for the same month the amount of the pre-invoice is higher than the amount of the final invoices, Wyre shall reimburse the balance.

 If for the same month the amount of the pre-invoice is lower than the amount of the final invoices, the Beneficiary will pay the surplus.

-29. Within 20 calendar days following the final invoice, the Beneficiary will make the payment by wire transfer.
-If payment is not received by on or before this due date, will be entitled to an interest calculated on the basis of the legal interest rate + 2 percent points on the unpaid balance for late payment interest, administrative and recovery costs.
-For disputed amounts, this interest is only due if the dispute has been resolved in favour of .
+29. Within 30 calendar days following the final invoice, the Beneficiary will make the payment by wire transfer.
+If payment is not received by Wyre on or before this due date, Wyre will be entitled to an interest calculated on the basis of the legal interest rate + 2 percent points on the unpaid balance for late payment interest, administrative and recovery costs.
+For disputed amounts, this interest is only due if the dispute has been resolved in favour of Wyre.